Crouse College

 Crouse College, also known as Crouse Memorial College and historically as John Crouse Memorial College for Women, is a building on the Syracuse University campus.
-It was funded by John R. Crouse, a wealthy Syracuse merchant (principal donation) with the White family (bankers, secondary doners), and designed by Archimedes Russell.
-It is built in the Romanesque revival—Richardsonian Romanesque style.
+It was funded by John R. Crouse, a wealthy Syracuse merchant who was the principal donor along with the White family who were bankers and served as secondary donors.
+It was designed by Archimedes Russell and is in the Romanesque Revival—Richardsonian Romanesque style.

 The building was listed on the National Register of Historic Places in 1974.
 It is also one of the historical Comstock Tract buildings on the Syracuse campus.
 It currently houses Syracuse University's College of Visual and Performing Arts.
 Chiefly, its classrooms and auditorium are at the service of the Setnor School of Music.

 History

 Crouse College was home to the first College of Fine Arts in the United States and now is known for both its College of Visual and Performing Arts and the Rose, Jules R., and Stanford S. Setnor School of Music.